-As a long standing member of CCID (Community Colleges for International Development), Highline College will host the International Collegiate Cyber Defense Invitational (ICCDI).
-Highline College is a US National Center of Academic Excellence in Cyber Defense –Two-Year (CAE2Y) that has successfully hosted the Pacific Rim Collegiate Cyber Defense Competition (PRCCDC) for the last 7 years.
-For the 2016, 2017 and 2018 seasons the Highline team designed, hosted and operated the event which has hosted colleges and universities from throughout the region.
+As a long standing member of CCID (Community Colleges for International Development), Highline College will host the third International Collegiate Cyber Defense Invitational (ICCDI).
+Highline College is a US National Center of Academic Excellence in Cyber Defense –Two-Year (CAE2Y) that has successfully hosted the Pacific Rim Collegiate Cyber Defense Competition (PRCCDC) for the last decade.
+Since 2016 the Highline student and IT Infrastructure teams have designed, hosted and operated PRCCDC which has hosts colleges and universities from Washington, Oregon and Idaho.

 The ICCDI will bring together approximately ten student teams along with faculty members from nations around the world to participate in a Red Team / Blue Team cyber competition.
 Invitations have been extended to institutions in Europe, Asia, and Africa.